kasongoyo/mongoose-sequence-plugin/README.md

 var IdAutoGenerator = require('id-generator-plugin');
 Schema.plugin(IdAutoGenerator, options);
 ```

+### Configuration
-The plugin accept second parameter which is the options object.
-Options must be specified for the plugin to work, options include the followings properties;
+The plugin accept configuration as second parameter of the `Schema.plugin` called options.
+Options object must be specified for the plugin to work, options include the followings properties;
 - options.field
-This refer to schema field that you want to be incremented.
-It complusory options.
-- options.idName
-This must be unique with respect to the application.
-It is the name that will uniquely identify the field and its value at any given time in generator schema.
-It complusory options.
+This is mandatory options, it specify the field name that will be used as id.
 - options.startAt
 This serve two things.
 It speficy the initial id as well as the format of the value to be incremented.

+-options.prefix(Optional)
+Specify this to prefix your field to increment.

+- options.suffix(Optional)
+Specify this to suffix your field to increment.

 ## Example